|CHDD||Home | Site Map | Search | Directory | Admin Services||

 Dr. Webb’s research focuses on the functional neurobiology and development of information processing in individuals with autism spectrum disorders and other developmental disorders, as well as in individuals with typical development.
 She currently uses EEG, event-related potentials (ERPs), eye-tracking, and behavioral measures to study how children encode, store, and retrieve information about visual images such as faces, and how these processes are impacted by developmental disruptions.

-For more information on Sara Webb's research activities please see:
+For more information on Sara Webb's research activities please see the: